 That’s what you probably invest the most money in because, well, your feet are what get you up that hill or jumping over that rope!
 But how do you know what shoes are the best?
 Well, you read our article to find out!

-And this is when we come in, ready to share our findings after doing tons of research.
+And this is when I come in, ready to share my findings after doing tons of research.
 You will surely be able to find your favorite pair – and do so fast!

 Note: We get commissions for purchases made through links in this article